These paleo nachos are a delicious healthier alternative to the traditional cheesy nachos that we all know and love.

 Assembling the Nachos

-- Now on a serving plate, place the sweet potato chips.
+- On a serving plate, place the sweet potato chips.

 - Place the beef topping on the top of the chips.

-- Add any extras such as guacamole or tomato salsa (These are mentioned below in cooking tips)
+- Add any extras such as guacamole or tomato salsa.

-- As I mentioned above getting the sweet potato chips as thin as possible is the best way to get them as crispy as possible.
-An alternative you can also try is shallow frying them rather than oven baking.
-Either way, you still get a delicious paleo nachos meal.
+- As I mentioned above, getting the sweet potato chips as thin as possible is the best way to get them crispy.
+An alternative you can also try is shallow frying rather than baking in the oven.
+Either way, you still get some delicious paleo-friendly nachos.

-- If you like your nachos nice and hot, then don’t be afraid to add a little bit more chili than what I have specified in this recipe.
-Just make sure you keep tasting the beef mix to make sure you don’t go too overboard with the chili.
+- If you like your nachos hot, then do not be afraid to add a little bit more chili than what I have specified in this recipe.
+Just make sure you keep tasting the beef mix to make sure you do not go too overboard with the chili.

-If you have any thoughts, feedback or anything else regarding this paleo nachos recipe, then feel free to leave a comment below.
-If you have any awesome combinations that you would love to share, then feel to tell us about that as well.
+If you have any thoughts, feedback, or anything else regarding this paleo nachos recipe, then feel free to leave a comment below.
+If you have any awesome combinations that you would love to share, then feel free to let us know.